Why the Right Face Sunscreen is Non-Negotiable

 Synthetic sunscreens help protect skin by absorbing UV rays and tend to be more lightweight and less visible, blending easily into all skin tones.
 However, certain ingredients may irritate dry or oily skin types.

-AgeScreen® combines the best of both worlds with smart UV filters and potent antioxidants in a light, moisturizing, invisible finish that’s non-irritating and friendly to all skin types.
-It is perfect for everyday sun protection.
+AgeScreen® natural sunscreen cream combines the best of both worlds with smart UV filters and potent antioxidants in a light, moisturizing, invisible finish that's non-irritating and friendly to all skin types.
+Perfect for everyday protection.

 2. What SPF Level Should You Use?